minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

             - Use the new MinIO Client.
             - Replace ``ALIAS`` with the alias for the new deployment.

-	    If :mc:`~mc admin config import` reports an error for a configuration key, comment it out with ``#`` at the beginning of the relevant line and try again.
+	    If :mc-cmd:`~mc admin config import` reports an error for a configuration key, comment it out with ``#`` at the beginning of the relevant line and try again.
-            When you are finished migrating the deployment, verify the current syntax for the target MinIO Server version and set any needed keys manually using :mc:`mc admin config set`.
+            When you are finished migrating the deployment, verify the current syntax for the target MinIO Server version and set any needed keys manually using :mc-cmd:`mc admin config set`.

          c.
 Restart the server for the new deployment with the new MinIO Client.